Classical Shadows Protocol with Cirq#

 rho_true = state_vector @ state_vector.conj().T

-We can plot the element wise difference between the reconstructed state and the original state as a thermal diagram:
+We can plot the element-wise difference between the reconstructed and true states as a heat map:

 )